-one A TWEED SHIRE COUNCIL

-RECEIVED

-Commonwealth of Australia DATE 1 8 MAY 2016

-40 STATUTORY DECLARATION

-Statutory Declarations Act 1959

-I Insert the name, address and occupation of person making the declaration BILAMBIL NSW 2486, AIRLINE TRAINING CAPTAIN ATPL # 548326

-2 Set out matter declared to in numbered paragraphs make the following declaration under the Statutory Declarations Act 1959: 2 I have resigned full time flying duties in Western Australian with the Airline I was with for 8 years since February 2008 to return to my current address mentioned above in this declaration to tocus primarily on the Family's bushess of selling Water from the same address.
-My role for the family bushess Since seprember 2015 has been to ensure fill coupliance with all caucal regulations to compliance with all NSW water board permits issued are also complied with.
-I am personally responsible for this role t also personally gorantee that any fiture adjustments or most rentions to the operation are done so win the appropriate channels through council or any other relevant governing body t that operations are Maintained until appropriate approvable approvable are given to effective before any change is made.
-This personal grantee also includes assume that longy trucks approved for operation are ever used.
-I understand that a person who intentionally makes a false statement in a statutory declaration is guilty of an offence under section 11 of the Statutory Declarations Act 1959, and I believe that the statements in this declaration are true in every particular.
+WITH T TWEED SHIRE COUNCIL .
+39 Commonwealth of Australia DATE 1 8 MAY 2016 4 STATUTORY DECLARATION , Statutory Declarations Act 1959 I Insert the name, address and occupation of person making BILAMBIL NSW 2486, AIRLINE 477 URLIVE RD TRAINING CAPTAIN the declaration ATPL # 548326 2 Set out matter declared to in numbered paragraphs this role + also personally gorante adjustments or modifications to the so win the appropriate channels to other relevant governing body + the maintained into appropriate app in Western Australian is since February 2008 roned above in this e Family's bushess of ess.
+My role for the 2015 has been to all regulations of permits issued are ally responsible for e that any fiture e that any fiture is operation are done hough council or any at operations are rough are given the approved for operation is tement in a statutory declaration is 3 Signature of person making the declaration 3 4 Place 5 Day Declared at 4 Cortagette on 5 17th of May 2016 6 Month and year Before me, 7 Signature of person before whom the declaration is made (see over) Sent Abboth.
+8 Full name, Santa HOROTT JP ( hal) 5860P qualification and address of person 15 Barbigel St before whom the declaration is Stafferd made (in printed letters) Brita 0 Note I A person who intentionally makes a false statement in a statutory declars tion is guilty of an offence, the punishment for which is imprisonment for a term of 4 years - see section 11 of the Statutory.
+Declarations' Act 1959.
+Note 2 Chapter 2 of the Criminal Code applies to all offences against the Statuto of the Statutory Declarations Act 1959. ry Declarations Act 1959 - see section 5A

-3 Signature of 3

-person making the declaration

-4 Place Declared at 4 Corlangette on 5 17th of May 2016.

-5 Day 6 Month and year

-7 Signature of person before whom the declaration is made (see over) Before me, 7 Security Abboth.

-8 Full name, 8 Santa ASBOTT JP (Quel) 5760P

-qualification and address of person 15 Barbagel St

-before whom the declaration is STATION

-made (în printed letters) Bristano

-Note 1 A person who intentionally makes a false statement in a statutory declaration is guilty of an offence, the punishment for which is imprisonment for a term of 4 years - see section 11 of the Statutory Declarations Act 1959.

-Note 2 Chapter 2 of the Criminal Code applies to all offences against the Statutory Declarations Act 1959 - see section 5A of the Statutory Declarations Act 1959.